 Thai authorities are now reported to be turning their attention towards more advanced screening of foreigners entering the country and database tracking.
 The ongoing operation to detect illegal foreigners will be maintained on an ongoing basis to pick up any people who continue to get through the net.

 Thai police smash a myriad of imaginative illegal immigration schemes since the crackdown began

-Operation X Ray Outlaw Foreigner will continue.
-It saw 40,000 people in Thailand arrested, in the month October alone with ongoing raids
+Operation X-Ray Outlaw Foreigner will continue.
+It saw 40,000 people in Thailand arrested, in the month of October alone with ongoing raids

 Section 38 of Thailand’s Immigration Act is being rigorously enforced – all foreigners must notify addresses to authorities within 24 hours